code-art-eg/ng-form-helpers/README.md

 ## About the library

-This library contains directives and classes to help make creating forms easier with [Angular 6 and 7](https://angular.io).
+This library contains directives and classes to help make creating forms easier with [Angular 9](https://angular.io).

 ## Consuming the library